Pongkemon01/ServoCoordinator/libs/libc/README.txt

 we have:

-  audio     - This part of the audio system: nuttx/audio/audio.h dlfcn     - dlfcn.h
-  endian    - endian.h
+  audio     - This part of the audio system: nuttx/audio/audio.h builtin   - Support for builtin applications.
+Used by nuttx/binfmt and NSH. dlfcn     - dlfcn.h endian    - endian.h
   hex2bin   - hex2bin.h